-Many factors contribute to and influence family, domestic and sexual violence.
-These elements relate to victims and offenders and include relationship dynamics, families and communities and geographic and political environments.
+Many factors contribute to and influence family, domestic and sexual violence2.
+These elements relate to victims and offenders and include relationship dynamics, families and communities and geographic and political environments3.
+Contributing factors include:

-Factors that influence family, domestic and sexual violence include:

-Cultural values and beliefs

-- masculinity linked to dominance and toughness - strict gender roles

-Social factors

-- unemployment

-- socioeconomic status

-- social and geographic isolation

-Situational factors

-- male dominance in the family

-- intimate partner conflict

-- alcohol and other substance use

-Personal history

-- witnessing intimate partner violence as a child - being abused during childhood or witnessing domestic violence 4 5
+- Cultural values and beliefs: masculinity linked to dominance and toughness, and strict gender roles. - Social factors: unemployment, socioeconomic status, social and geographic isolation. - Situational factors: male dominance in the family, intimate partner conflict, alcohol and other substance use/ - Personal history: witnessing intimate partner violence as a child, being abused during childhood or witnessing domestic violence^{4,5}.

-The underlying drivers of family, domestic and sexual violence can replicate inequalities in the distribution of power, resources and opportunity between females and males.
-Communities with attitudes reflecting greater levels of gender equality generally have lower rates of domestic, family, and sexual violence.
+The underlying drivers of family, domestic and sexual violence can replicate inequalities in the distribution of power, resources and opportunity between females and males6.
+Communities with attitudes reflecting greater levels of gender equality generally have lower rates of domestic, family, and sexual violence7.